AR Plane tracks the surface in the real world and allows for the placement of 3D models on real-world surfaces.

 Add Imported 3D Assets to the Scene

-Drag the Alien Model to the Hierarchy panel.
+Drag the alien model to the Hierarchy panel.

-Set the Transform of the Object
+Set Up the Transform of the Object

 Starting in Effect House v2.1.0, the default measurement of scale changed from meters to centimeters.
 This unit change better aligns the scale in the 3D scene with the scale in the preview.
 Previously, a 3D object was scaled down by 100x.
 Now you can easily adjust the object’s position and rotation to your liking!

-Since the scale ratio between the 3D scene of Effect House and real world is 20:1, we created the AR container with the scale of 0.05 to match the unit in the real world.
+Since the scale ratio between the 3D scene of Effect House and real-world is 20:1, we created the AR container with the scale of 0.05 to match the unit in the real world.

 Demo Effect: AR Placement